-Whenever temperatures begin to rise and people start to get more ambitious with their exercise, we know to brace for an influx of heel pain-causing problems like Achilles tendinitis.
+Whenever people start a new exercise program, this tends to coincide with an influx of heel pain-causing problems such as Achilles tendinitis.
 The more that people get out and get moving, the more susceptible they can be to certain sports injuries if they are not fully prepared.

 Now, this is not to say we recommend people stay on the couch.
 We love it when people are active!
-It’s great for your feet and ankles, and also great for your spirit.
+It’s great for your feet and ankles, and also great for your cardiovascular health.

-But all activity comes with risk of injuries (like Achilles tendinitis).
+But with an increase in activity comes with risk of injuries (like Achilles tendinitis).
 Fortunately, by taking a few simple steps to reduce that risk, you’ll be much less likely to find yourself having to sit out for a while to recover.

-We are always here to provide you with swift, professional help for any foot or ankle conditions that impede you from doing what you want and love to do, but it’s even better to avoid getting sidelined in the first place!
+We are always here to provide you with swift, professional help for any foot or ankle conditions which may prevent you from doing what you want and love to do, but it’s even better to avoid getting sidelined in the first place!
 We’ll go over some tried-and-true Achilles tendinitis prevention tips below, but never hesitate to contact us anytime you have questions or special concerns.

 Make Sure Your Footwear Is In Your Favor